 I think it’s safe to say that roasting vegetables with olive oil and Parmesan = yummy.
 I don’t think I’ll steam again!
 I got this recipe off Julie Negrin’s blog, a nutritionist and cooking instructor.
 Her specialty is teaching kids how to cook.
-I’m going to have her on for my “getting kids to eat” series.
+I’m going to have her on for my picky eating series.
 She knows how to get kids cooking (and eating) whole foods.

 But back to the recipe.
 It’s really easy and delicious.
-Unfortunately my daughter wasn’t willing to try it like she did the broccoli parmesan.
+Unfortunately, my daughter wasn’t willing to try it like she did the roasted broccoli parmesan.
 But I’ll keep making it.
 If you make it let me know how it turns out.

 - 1 pound green (or white) asparagus stalks, ends cut off